Do you know the voice of God?

 Do You Need Wisdom?

 But even though we are His sheep and we know His voice, not everything is addressed specifically in Scripture.
 Should I buy this car or that one?
 Take that job or another?
-While there can be specific biblical commands involved in these decisions, sometimes they are wisdom issues.
+While there can be specific biblical commands involved in these decisions, sometimes they are matters of wisdom.

 In chapter 3, God appears to Solomon in a dream and gives him a blank check to request anything he wants.
 Instead of wealth, fame, or any material blessing, Solomon asks for wisdom to rule the kingdom.